 The CMSIS-DSP library has separate functions for operating on 8-bit integers, 16-bit integers, 32-bit integers, and 32-bit floating point values.Access library

 Explore the Arm keyword spotting (KWS) open source library for microcontrollers on GitHub.Access library

 Strong ecosystem for DSP applications

-A wide range of DSP software packages for Cortex-M4, Cortex-M7 and Cortex-M33 is available.
+A wide range of DSP software packages for Cortex-M4, Cortex-M7, Cortex-M33 and Cortex-M35P processors is available.

 Audio enhancement algorithms:

 |MP3 Encoder||G722||Noise suppression|

 |MPEG-2 Layer 2 encoder||G.722.2||Voice Activity Detection|